sassoftware/visual-analytics-sdk/documentation/docs/api/ReportHandle.md

 reset to their default values.
 Calling `updateReportParameters` with an empty object has no effect on the report.

+### exportPDF(options?: ExportPDFOptions): Promise\<string>

+Export generates a PDF of the report and returns a URL to view the PDF.

+[`ExportPDFOptions`](ExportPDFOptions.md) can change the layout, format, and visuals of the exported report.
+If no `options` parameter is supplied, the report will be exported with the default option values.

 ### Example: setReportParameters

 In this example, the parameters `Date`, `Character`, `Multiple Character`,